 - Check the catalog to ensure a submitted title is not already in the collection.

-- If the title is already owned by the library, inform the departmental liaison.
+- If the title is already owned by the library, alert the departmental liaison.

-- If a department exceeds its budgeted amount, request that they prioritize the orders based on the needs of all faculty.
+- Request that departments prioritize the orders based on the needs of all faculty.

 - Keep a record (in Excel preferably) of all titles ordered.